 We believe that the Holy Spirit is a person who convicts the world of sin, of righteousness, and of judgment (John 16:7-8).
 He regenerates, then indwells every believer (Titus 3:5; Ephesians 1:13).
 His work is to teach and equip every believer (John 14:26).
 We believe that the sign gifts of the Holy Spirit, such as speaking in tongues and the gift of healing, were temporary (I Corinthians 13:8-11).

 All mankind are sinners both by birth and by choice, and as such are condemned to hell (John 3:18).
 Heaven and hell are real places and man will go to one or the other upon death (Luke 16:19-24) where he will begin eternal comfort or torment, respectively.
 Man has a free will to either accept or refuse God’s free gift of salvation (John 1:11-12).
 Man cannot save himself by a life of good works or carrying out rituals of religion; only God can save through our faith in His grace (Ephesians 2:8-9).
 We believe in the vicarious suffering, blood atonement and death of Jesus Christ for all humanity (Romans 5:12-19).
+In order to be saved, every soul must acknowledge his sinfulness and need of a Savior, believe that Jesus Christ is that perfect Savior who died and rose for him, repent (turn from sins + turn to God) and receive the gift of eternal life (Romans 3:23, Acts 4:12, II Peter 3:9, Romans 6:23).
 We believe that all the redeemed, once saved, are kept by God’s power and are thus secure in Christ forever (John 10:27-29).
 We reject the extremes of Calvinism and Arminianism.